In the EU, around 88 million tonnes of food waste are generated annually with associated costs estimated at 143 billion euros (FUSIONS, 2016).

 Wasting food is not only an ethical and economic issue but it also depletes the environment of limited natural resources.
+By reducing food losses and waste to help achieve Sustainable Development Goals, we can also:

 All actors in the food chain have a role to play in preventing and reducing food waste, from those who produce and process foods (farmers, food manufacturers and processors) to those who make foods available for consumption (hospitality sector, retailers) and ultimately consumers themselves.